-The mechanical construction of the SPD Straw Tracker is based on engineering solutions which were already efficiently used in ATLAS and PANDA experiments.
+The mechanical construction of the SPD Straw Tracker is based on engineering solutions which were already efficiently applied in ATLAS and PANDA experiments.
 The ST consists of three parts: a barrel part and two end-caps.
-The barrel part has the external diameter of 850 mm and the internal hole with diameter of 400 mm.
-The barrel part is divided into two parts along the beam axis.
-Azimuthally the barrel part is subdivided into 8 modules with 24(?) layers of straw tubes.
+The barrel has the external radius of 850 mm and the internal hole with radius of 270 mm.
+It is subdivided azimuthally into 8 modules, each with 30 double layers of straw tubes.
+Each tube has a diameter of 10 mm.
+Four modules are fixed together by a carbon fiber frame, thus forming a pair of independent semi-cylinders.
+This design provides a possibility to assemble and disassemble the ST in the presence of the beam pipe.